joshb738/School_District_Analysis/README.md

 # School_District_Analysis

 ## Project Overview
-The following analysis was performed to deteremine the effects of removing the 9th grade math and reading scores on the following summarys.
+The following analysis was performed to deteremine the effects of removing the 9th grade math and reading scores from Thomas High School (THS) on the following summary data:
-1. District Summary
+1. SChool District Summary
 2. School Summary
+3. Top 5 & Bottom 5 Schools based on Overall Passing %

 ## Resources
 - Software: Anaconda 4.9.2, Jupyter Notebook 6.1.4, Python 3.8.5